12 Ways to Engage in Truth and Reconciliation at Western

 Since the release of the Truth and Reconciliation Commission’s Report in 2015, many people have been working to address the Calls to Action, and build capacity at Western for learning these truths and engaging in reconciliation.
 The news on Friday, May 28 of the discovery of the remains of 215 children at the site of a former Indian Residential School in Kamloops, BC, has prompted many people to recognize that we are still very much in the truth stage - and there is so much more work to be done.

-We compiled a small list of resources and actions you can do right now to engage in, and promote, Truth and Reconciliation work below.
+We compiled a small list of resources and actions you can do right now to engage in, and promote, Truth and Reconciliation work at Western, below.
 Once you have reviewed any of these items, consider sharing and discussing with colleagues, friends, family and on social media.
-We have also created a resource that gives backgroud on the National Day for Truth and Reconciliation, and Engaging NDTR in the Classroom access the 2021 version here (2022 forthcoming).
+We have also created a resource that gives backgroud on the National Day for Truth and Reconciliation, and Engaging NDTR in the Classroom access the 2021 version here (2023 forthcoming).
 As well, we have created a resource on "Beyond NDTR:ReconciliACTION," here

 1. Review the Truth and Reconciliation reports, archives, Calls to Action and educational resources.